Key Takeaways

 Time limitations don't save you.
 Six months is as void as five years.

-None of the factors that make non-competes "reasonable" in other states matter here.
-The statute prohibits the category, not just the unreasonable versions.
-Oklahoma courts have been remarkably consistent on this point.
-Attempts to dress up non-competes as "garden leave" agreements, "transition period" restrictions, or "customer protection" provisions have all failed when the practical effect was to prevent someone from working in their field.
+None of the factors that make non-competes "reasonable" in other states matter for an ordinary Oklahoma employee non-compete.
+The statute prohibits conflicting employment-contract provisions, not just the unreasonable versions.
+Attempts to dress up a non-compete as a "transition period" restriction, overbroad "customer protection" provision, or similar label create risk when the practical effect is to prevent someone from working in the same or similar business.

 What Does Work